dc027589-rgb/Dinu-demo/README.md

 # Dinu-demo
-this my first git repo
+this  is my first git repo